jaakok/grade-counter/README.md

 ### Feel free to fork this app

-App is licensed under MIT open source license and can be used by anyone.
+App is licensed under MIT open source license and can be used, modified, and copied by anyone.

 #### Installation